 The core of the course form the embroidery samples you will work.
 They are all inspired by actual medieval embroideries.
 You will handle luxury fabrics like samite and silk twill, as well as high-quality gilt threads and different kinds of beautiful silk yarn.
 After taking this course, you will know the benefits of using madder, sienna and iron gall ink.
 This course is directed at embroiderers of all levels.
 With the possible exception of or nue, none of the techniques are (technically) difficult.
 The techniques covered will form the basis for future (online) historical goldwork embroidery course I am developing.

 The medieval goldwork course will start February 2021 (registration will start 1st November).
 This enables me to assemble a full kit and get it shipped in time to all participants.
 Class size will be limited to 15 to enable me to give proper attention to each of the students.
 Each lesson will comprise of a PDF-download with all the historical and technical information on the particular technique explored, a video abstract of that information, a video of me working the sample and giving tips, a zoom-meeting where you can meet fellow students and discuss the lesson and a classroom on NING where you can find all the course material and keep in touch with your fellow students.
 And as always, I am only an email away!

-Updates on the course and registration will be disseminated through this blog, my newsletter and on Instagram.
+Updates on the course and registration will be disseminated through this blog and my newsletter.
 Looking forward to sharing my enthusiasm for medieval goldwork embroidery with you in this new course!

 If you are after a book with lots of pretty pictures of medieval embroidery on vestments, this is not it.
 Yes, there are some pretty pictures in there, but it is not what the book is all about.
 Why do I still think it is worth your time?
 It has a very interesting chapter on the role of women in making vestments and donating them.
 As the author places their making into the wider context of church reform during the Middle Ages, it explains a lot about the position of women today in the Western world.